The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Conclusions

 \section{Conclusions}

 Our two main conclusions are as follows.
 First, causal discovery algorithms that appeal only to conditional independences among observed variables cannot distinguish between Bell-inequality-violating and Bell-inequality-satisfying correlations.
 Better algorithms which look to the strength of correlations are needed to do justice to Bell's theorem.

-Second, and more importantly, we have shown that any causal model which can reproduce Bell-inequality violations while respecting the observed independences --the marginal independence of the measurement settings and the no-signalling condition-- will necessarily violate a principle that is at the core of all the best causal discovery algorithms, namely, that observed independences should not be explained by fine-tuning of the causal parameters in the model.
-This is true for all explanatory strategies that fit within the framework of directed acyclic graphs supplemented with conditional probabilities, including models that posit superluminal causes, models that exploit the superdeterminism loophole, and models that posit retrocausation while avoiding causal cycles.
+Second, and more importantly, we have shown that any causal model which can reproduce Bell-inequality violations while respecting the observed independences---the marginal independence of the measurement settings and the no-signalling condition---will necessarily violate a principle that is at the core of all the best causal discovery algorithms, namely, that observed independences should not be explained by fine-tuning of the causal parameters in the model.
+This is true in particular for all explanatory strategies that fit within the framework of directed acyclic graphs supplemented with conditional probabilities, including models that posit superluminal causes, models that exploit the superdeterminism loophole, and models that posit retrocausation.

 The topic of causal discovery is still relatively young.
 The best algorithms available today are not likely to be the final story.
 Indeed, our analysis suggests that the tools that have been developed in the literature on the foundations of quantum theory for assessing the possibility of \emph{local} explanations of correlations may well be important for developing causal discovery algorithms.
 If one could deliver on this promise, then it would be an interesting example of the field of quantum foundations having applications in other fields, such as statistics and machine learning, and via these, in medicine, genetics, economics and other disciplines wherein causal discovery plays a prominent role.